charliezye/charlie-vault/Work/Job Search/Company Specific Notes/B&D/John Finnegan Interview.md

 Has Optipro been deployed in many manufacturing facilities yet?

-###### Basic about Sensors
-- Understand that most have different capabilities to put out different data formats
-	- Could be Excel file, JSON, data stream to read from serial port
-	- I'm very proficient in handling these different data streams, it's an essential concept for building application backends and programming courses in general!

 ###### What do you want OptiPro to become?

 - What's your long-term vision for the product?